 Competency and Ethical Conduct

 You must arrange to have your current supervisor or program director complete an Evaluation of Competency and Ethical Conduct on your behalf which should be submitted as part of your application.

-If you were not employed at any time during your current credentialed period, and you do not have a current or most recent supervisor or program director who can complete an Evaluation of Competency and Ethical Conduct on your behalf, you may identify a QHP who has known you during this credentialed period to serve as your evaluator, provided that he/she is not a relative or a subordinate.
+If you were not employed at any time during your current credentialed period or you were self-employed, you may identify a QHP who has known you during the past two years to serve as your evaluator, provided that he/she is not a relative or a subordinate.

 |Renewal fee for dual credential holders||$100.00 for each credential|

 |Renewal late fee||$25 for every six-month period, or part thereof, past the expiration date of your credential|